 The final treaty will likely be a compromise.
 Developed nations might push for ambitious production controls, while developing economies may advocate for flexibility in managing waste infrastructure challenges.
 Much will be learned between now and INC-5 about the final text of the agreement; and the months following will reveal more about how each country will implement it.

-Don’t wait for the final gavel to fall: Take action now!
+Don’t wait for the final gavel to fall: Take action on plastics now!

 Here’s what you should be doing now to prepare your business for a sustainable future: